What is the difference between low-smoke halogen-free wires and flame-retardant wires?

-Low-SMoke halogen-free wires and flame-retardant wires are two types of wires with different characteristics.
+Low-smoke halogen-free wires and flame-retardant wires are two types of wires with different characteristics.
 The main differences are reflected in materials, combustion characteristics, environmental performance and application scenarios.
 The following is a detailed comparison:

 1. Definition and materials